If you’re new to electric boating, have a read through our FAQ which providers general answers to some basic questions you may have:

 - How many batteries do I need?

-Most recreational electric boats operate at 24 / 36 / 48V
+Most small recreational electric boats operate at 24 / 36 / 48V

 Minimum battery requirements:

-2-3 hours boating (auxiliary drive on yachts): motor kW x 1.5 = battery capacity in kWh
+2-3 hours motoring (auxiliary drive on yachts): motor kW x 1.5 = minimum usable battery capacity in kWh

-6-7 hours boating (motor boats): motor kW x 2.5 = battery capacity in kWh
+6-8 hours motoring (motor boats): motor kW x 2.5 = minimum usable battery capacity in kWh

-- – For longer running times/higher speeds, more batteries are needed
+- – For longer running times and/or higher speeds, more batteries are needed

-- – When choosing Lithium batteries you will get more capacity in a smaller pack
+- – When choosing Lithium batteries you will get more capacity from a smaller pack than with lead batteries

-- What are the PROS and CONS of lead acid batteries?
+- Choosing batteries: The PROS and CONS of lead acid

-High quality lead acids such as sealed AGM deep cycle batteries are most cost effective for most displacement boat applications.
+High quality lead acids such as sealed AGM deep cycle batteries are most cost effective for most small/medium sized displacement boat applications.

 - – Weight can be used as ballast